benjxia/CSE-151B-KAGGLE/report_notes.md

 ## Data preprocessing
-1. `train.csv`
+1. `train.csv` Feature engineering/preprocessing
    1. Delete all rows where `MISSING_DATA` was true as the number of incorrect entries (~10) was deemed insignificant to the overall dataset (~1.7+ million entries).
-   2. Delete column `MISSING_DATA`
+      1. Delete column `MISSING_DATA`
-   3. Delete column `DAY_TYPE`, it's `A` for every entry, what's the point in keeping it?
+   2. Delete column `DAY_TYPE`, it's `A` for every entry, what's the point in keeping it?
+   3. Deleting column `TRIP_ID`, they're all unique values and we don't see how this column helps in generalization.
    4. Set `ORIGIN_STAND` and `ORIGIN_CALL` to 0 for entries where these columns are null.
-   5. Deleting column `TRIP_ID`, they're all unique values and we don't see how this column helps in generalization.
-   6. Call type
-      1. Value `A` assigned to 0
+      1. Convert entries to indices for embeddings
-      2. Value `B` assigned to 1
-      3. Value `C` assigned to 2
+   5. Call type assigned to indices for embeddings
-   7. Convert UNIX timestamps to day of week, month, and time of day.
+   6. Convert UNIX timestamps to day of week, month, and time of day.
+      1. Delete original timestamp column
-   8. Convert polylines to estimation target with entry `TARGET` in new csv: $(n - 1) * 15$, and delete `POLYLINE` column.
+   7. Convert polylines to estimation target with entry `TARGET` in new csv: $(n - 1) * 15$, and delete `POLYLINE` column.
+2. Pruning
+   1. Delete rows where prediction is not within 3 standard deviations of mean
+   2. Delete rows where
-2. Extra possibilities
+3. Extra possibilities
    1. Convert elements such as `TAXI_ID` to embeddings?
       1. Neural net can learn similarities between different drivers' patterns.
    2. Add columns for longitude/latitude for type `B` entries